PM: 'It looks like P&O mass sackings broke the law'

 Peter Hebblethwaite said the decision was "incredibly difficult" but "the only way to save the business".

+The sackings - along with claims that workers paid as little as £1.81 an hour will replace the fired staff - have sparked outrage.

-Addressing the commons, Mr Johnson said: "Under section 194 of the trades union and labour relations act of 1992, it looks to me as though the company concerned has broken the law.
+At Prime Minister's Questions, Mr Johnson said: "Under section 194 of the trades union and labour relations act of 1992, it looks to me as though the company concerned has broken the law.

 "And we will be taking action therefore, and we will be encouraging workers themselves to take action under the 1996 employment rights act."

-He said if the company is found guilty it faced "fines running into millions of pounds".

-He also said the government would take steps to protect mariners working in UK waters and "ensure they all paid the living wage".
+He added that the government would take steps to protect mariners working in UK waters and "ensure they all paid the living wage".

+Responding, Labour leader Sir Keir Starmer said it was its not illegal for international seafarers to be paid below the national living wage at UK ports and criticised the government for not banning the practice.

+He added that the government should immediately cancel a £50m contract awarded to P&O Ferries' owner, DP World.
+Ministers have said such contracts are under review.

 It comes after reports that Indian agency workers paid as little as £1.81 an hour have already replaced sacked P&O workers at the Port of Dover.